 Learn Diaphragmatic Breathing and Change Your Life

-Diaphragmatic breathing is the foundation to pranayama, breathwork practices.
-It is the most important breathwork to practice and master.
+Diaphragmatic breathing is the foundation to pranayama, breathwork practices. 😮💨It is the most important pranayama to practice and master.
 Before trying other pranayama practices, diaphragmatic breathing needs to be automatic.
-Ready to reclaim your calm by shifting from flight-fight-freeze mode to the rest, restore, relax side of your nervous system?
+Are you prepared to restore your peace by transitioning from the fight-or-flight response to the relaxation and rejuvenation phase of your nervous system? 🧘🏽♀️

 Learn Diaphragmatic Breathing and Change Your Life

 Why does diaphragmatic breathing matter and what are the benefits?
-Grab a cup of herbal tea and find out now.
+Grab a dosha balancing Ayurvedic beverage and find out now.

 Conscious Encouragement of Healthy Breathing